eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/application-yaml-spec.md

 ## Microservices

+Microservices configuration and set up are defined using yaml files.

+Those yaml definitions can be used inside an application yaml file, or by themselves when deploying a microservice to an existing application: `iofogctl deploy microservice -f <path-to-microservice.yaml>`

-A Microservice can be specified when using `iofogctl deploy microservice -f microservice.yaml` A Microservice can be retrieved when using `iofogctl describe microservice <NAME> [-o microservice.yaml]`
+A microservice yaml definition file can be retrieved using the describe command: `iofogctl describe microservice <NAME> [-o microservice.yaml]`

 ```yaml
 # Microservice name